d-krupke/cpsat-primer/README.md

 solver.parameters.relative_gap_limit = 0.05
 ```

-Now we may want to stop after we didn't make progress for some time or whatever.
+Now we may want to stop after we did not make progress for some time or whatever.
 In this case, we can make use of the solution callbacks.

 > For those familiar with Gurobi: Unfortunately, we can only abort the solution